the-low-res-artist/rpgforge.docs/src/functional_tests.md

 This section covers the **Functional tests** results of **RPG Power Forge**.

+These tests make sure each functionnality run properly.
+With our specification for each feature, we can determine is a test is passed ✔️ or failed ❌.

 *In development, the following numbers are not real*

 ## Context